 Having opened in 1998, the Sofia Metro has expanded in recent years thanks to a series of EU-funded projects.
 The extension of the Sofia metro system was one of the biggest transport projects supported by the EU in the 2007-2013 programming period which is also continued in the 2014-2020 period.
 Now, a third line is being added.
 The goal is to make the metro the main transport system in Sofia, reduce congestion and improve connections with other European, national and local transport modes, particularly railways.
 The extension of Sofia’s Metro’s lines 1 and 2 was a response to an increasing population and car ownership, and resulting congestion.
 These extensions gave a further 190 000 residents easy access to the Metro.
 The third phase brought the airport and the business park within reach of the central business district.
 These three phases created around 3 500 jobs during construction, with nearly 1 000 people operating the services.

-The project examples above are a small selection of the action implemented in the framework of cohesion policy which are expected to have a direct positive impact on peoples' lives as homes will be renovated to reduce energy use and on businesses by supporting energy efficiency measures in companies.
+The project examples above are a small selection of the actions implemented in the framework of cohesion policy which are expected to have a direct positive impact on peoples' lives (homes will be renovated to reduce energy use) and on businesses (energy efficiency measures in companies).
 Positive impacts on European citizens are also expected by the reduced energy consumption of public buildings, the increase of renewable energy production and improved, cleaner and more efficient public transport networks.

 Some of the expected results and progress in achieving them are summarized in the following graphs: